thustorage/pacman/README.md

   - numactl
   - cpupower

-If you're going to evaluate other systems (e.g., [PMem-RocksDB](https://github.com/pmem/pmem-rocksdb), [pmemkv](https://github.com/pmem/pmemkv)), please install the their dependencies.
+If you're going to evaluate other systems (e.g., [PMem-RocksDB](https://github.com/pmem/pmem-rocksdb), [pmemkv](https://github.com/pmem/pmemkv)), please install their dependencies.
 You don't need to install other systems manually since the cmake in this repository will fetch and build them automatically.

 ## System configuration